-The purpose of this policy is to focus public education strategies on a process which promotes higher academic achievement for all students and ensures broad-based community participation in decisions regarding implementation of state and federal laws.
+The purpose of this policy is to focus public education strategies on a process that promotes higher academic achievement for all students and ensures broad-based community participation in decisions regarding the implementation of state and federal laws.

 II.
 GENERAL STATEMENT

 Implementation of state and federal laws will require a new level of accountability for the Moorhead Area Public Schools.
-The school district also will establish a system to review and improve instruction, curriculum and assessment which will include substantial input by students, parents/guardians and local community members.
+The school district also will establish a system to review and improve instruction, curriculum, and assessment which will include substantial input from students, parents/guardians, and local community members.
 The school district is accountable to the public and the state through annual reporting.